Iamtripathisatyam/C-Programs/README.md

 <h3 align="center">

-- In this Repository I am sharing my all the C programs that I have been coding it for the last `4 months`.
+- In this Repository, I am sharing all the C programs that I have been coding for the last `4 months`.
-- After Doing These Programs You will have the Immense Knowledge of C Programming because These Programs included all the concept and theory.
+- After Doing These Programs You will have the Immense Knowledge of C Programming because These Programs included all the concepts and theory.
  </h3>
 <br/>